CHAPTER 1: MARKETING YOUR B2B SaaS COMPANY

 For many B2B SaaS companies, conferences are the go-to place to speak in front of an audience.
 Conferences are a great way to share information about your product and company, but they have limits:

 - They happen at a certain time

-- Speaking at conferences, let alone attending them, can be very expensive, especially if you’re a small B2B SaaS company or startup
+- Speaking at conferences, let alone attending them, can be very expensive, especially if you’re a small B2B software or growth stage company

 - If you have a speaking session, attendance is not mandatory